pranabekka/pranabekka.github.io/content/drafts/initially-superficial.md

 However, using the assignment syntax I proposed, we can reliably infer references and copies without any reference annotations whatsoever.
+It allows high-level languages to use references in a way that's performant yet much smarter than copying numbers and referencing data structures.

 We can have the safety of functional languages with the performance of mutable languages like Rust,